 2019-11-07.
-Roseann Press, Housatonic Meeting and clerk of Trustees, gave a report from the Trustees on a plan for divestment of our funds in Friends Fiduciary Corporation from fossil fuels.
-(Click HERE to view.)
+Roseann Press (Housatonic Meeting), clerk of Trustees, gave a report from the Trustees on a plan for divestment of our funds in Friends Fiduciary Corporation from fossil fuels (page 15).
 This company now holds all our funds in the Quaker Growth and Income Fund, of which about 2% is invested in fossil fuel companies.
 The Trustees propose to transfer our funds from the Quaker Growth and Income Fund to the Quaker Green Fund, which is a much smaller fund, gradually over a period of six years, at the rate of 1/6 per year, beginning January 2, 2020.

 Roseann presented a table on potential budget impacts of the transfer.
 The Green Fund currently distributes a lower percentage return than the Growth and Income Fund.
 Trustees will closely monitor the performance of both funds, and if the negative impact of moving to the Green Fund is unacceptable, they may halt the process.

 A Friend expressed concern about where the funds would be found to make up for the loss of income.
 Further, he pointed out that most of those present had driven to this area in gasoline-fueled cars, use plastic articles and wear clothing produced using fossil fuels.
 He saw a double standard between divesting from fossil fuel companies and using fossil fuels for many aspects of our life.
 Another Friend pointed out that rather than living a double standard, we are living through a transition.
 A third Friend asked about finding another or other green investment(s) besides Friends Fiduciary.
-A member of the newly re-formed investment committee of the Trustees responded that they are continuing to review the options.
+A member of the newly re-formed Investment Committee of the Trustees responded that they are continuing to review the options.

 2019-11-08.
-Mary Harpster, Rahway & Plainfield, Financial Services, presented a report from that committee and a proposal for the 2020 budget.
-(Committee report is attached.
-For proposed budget, visit https://nyym.org/session/fall-sessions-2019 and click on "Proposed Budget for 2020.").
+Mary Harpster (Rahway & Plainfield), Financial Services, presented a report from that committee and a proposal for the 2020 budget.
+(Committee report is on page 21.
+For the full proposed budgets, see nyym.org/sites/default/ files/2019-FallSessions/ProposedBudget2020.pdf.
+The final, much-revised 2020 operating budget is on page 140.)

 In 2018, Financial Services was charged with finding funds to support a full-time Children/Youth/Young Adult Field Secretary.
 It was not able to meet this challenge.
 It is now proposing a budget for 2020, which would contain funding for full-time staff support for children, youth, and young adults, starting in July, 2020, for a first reading.
-It is proposing a full-year budget with funding from January through June of 2020 for a part-time young adult field secretary.
+It is proposing a full-year budget with funding from January through June of 2020 for a part-time Young Adult Field Secretary.

-The committee is first asking for approval of a process in which the budget including a part-year, part-time young adult field secretary is considered today, with the expectation that the budget with the full-time position starting in July will be brought back for consideration at spring sessions.
+The committee is first asking for approval of a process in which the budget including a part-year, part-time Young Adult Field Secretary is considered today, with the expectation that the budget with the full-time position starting in July will be brought back for consideration at Spring Sessions.